-Even though Kauai has one of the wettest spots on earth at Mount Waialeale, most days are filled with sunshine.
+Even though Kauai weather includes one of the wettest spots on earth at Mount Waialeale, most days are filled with sunshine.
 By no means is there ever a bad time to come.
 It’s always warm outside and you can swim in the ocean year round.
 When our tropical showers arrive, they keep Kauai lush and beautiful for everyone to enjoy.
 Not to mention the spectacular rainbows left behind and the smell of tropical flowers after a light rain.

 Today’s post covers everything you need to know about Kauai weather and seasons.
 We’ve also included tips for you on where to find the sun if it’s cloudy outside.

-Kauai Is Always Tropical
+Kauai Weather Is Always Tropical

 Thanks to our trade winds from the Northeast, the island’s humidity is moderate and temperatures stay mild throughout the year.
 That means a high of 85° in summer and 78° in winter.
 Ocean temperatures vary too between 73 and 80 degrees depending on season.